Awale-Abdi/Tableau-Credit-Risk-Dashboard/README.md

 ## 📊 Overview

 This project was completed as a **solo assignment** for a graduate-level **Data Visualization** course using **Tableau**.
-Assigned the role of a **Credit Risk Manager** at a German bank, I designed two **interactive dashboards** to explore customer credit risk—delivering targeted, actionable insights instead of broad generalizations.
+Assigned the role of a **Credit Risk Manager** at a German bank, I built two **interactive dashboards** to explore customer credit risk—delivering targeted, actionable insights over general summaries.

-Given a **tight turnaround of just a few days**, I made a strategic decision to **focus the analysis on seniors aged 65 and above**, a population often overlooked in risk modeling.
-Rather than overwhelming stakeholders with surface-level summaries across all demographics, I tailored my analysis toward a demographic with distinctive behaviors and rising relevance—ensuring relevance and value in every insight delivered.
+With only a few days to deliver, I made a **strategic decision to focus on the 65+ demographic**, a segment with unique credit behaviors often overlooked in mainstream analysis.
+Rather than dilute the impact with surface-level observations, I concentrated on extracting **nuanced trends** in credit behavior, housing status, employment, and foreign worker credit usage among seniors.

 ---

 ## 🎯 Objective

-- Identify **risk profiles** most prone to default using the `good_bad` label
+- Identify risk profiles based on the `good_bad` credit status
-- Analyze how **age**, **existing credit**, and **employment status** affect credit risk
+- Examine how **age**, **employment status**, and **existing credit** affect loan outcomes
-- Deliver **targeted recommendations** based on **interactive Tableau dashboards**
+- Build **interactive Tableau dashboards** with filters, hover actions, and reference lines
-- Leverage filter, hover, and parameter actions to guide stakeholder exploration
+- Present **strategic recommendations** to guide risk mitigation and financial product design

 ---

 ## 🔍 Key Insights

-- Seniors (65+) demonstrate overwhelmingly **good credit behavior**, despite being a smaller subset of the dataset
+- Seniors (65+) demonstrate **conservative credit behavior**, with a higher share of favorable credit profiles.
-- **Skilled workers** and **Big Earners** surprisingly have mixed credit profiles, challenging assumptions that income equals creditworthiness
+- Despite their low credit volumes, **unskilled and unemployed elderly workers** showed surprising creditworthiness—an overlooked opportunity for safe lending.
-- Seniors in **rented housing** are more **credit-constrained** and display higher risk, highlighting a need for rental-specific financial tools
+- **Seniors in rental housing** appear more credit-constrained and have higher bad credit rates, signaling the need for flexible, risk-adjusted products.
-- **Unskilled and unemployed seniors**—although small in sample—show surprisingly positive credit behavior, suggesting a low-risk niche segment worth testing
+- Foreign-born elderly workers show **both risk and opportunity**, with higher credit use but mixed repayment trends.
+- There's an observed **shift toward ‘critical accounts’** among seniors, possibly tied to fixed retirement income and healthcare burdens.

 ---

 ## 📈 Dashboard Features

-- 🔗 **Two Tableau dashboards**, each with interactive charts
+- 🔗 **Two Tableau dashboards**, each featuring multiple linked visualizations
-- ✅ **Filter actions** to drill into credit types, age groups, and employment classes
+- ✅ **Filter actions** for drilling into demographics and risk segments
-- ✅ **Hover actions** to show contextual detail without visual clutter
+- ✅ **Hover actions** for contextual tooltips
-- ✅ **Reference lines** using parameter controls for dynamic benchmarking
+- ✅ **Reference lines** tied to dynamic parameters
-- 🧭 Designed for **clear stakeholder navigation**, with visual storytelling focused on the 65+ demographic
+- 🎯 **Dashboards designed around stakeholder utility**, not just visual flair

-> Dashboards are interactive and allow toggling between senior-specific insights and general population trends.
+> Dashboards are filtered for 65+ by default but allow toggling across all age groups for full interactivity.

 ---

 ## 🧾 Strategic Recommendations

-- **Senior Auto-Financing Plans** – Low-interest loans with extended terms to match fixed incomes
+- **Auto Financing Plans for Seniors** – Custom lending with low interest and extended terms
-- **Financial Literacy Outreach** – Tailored workshops for seniors on credit, budgeting, and planning
+- **Financial Literacy Workshops** – Focused on credit use, debt management, and retirement planning
-- **Inclusive Credit Products** – Flexible tools for unskilled and unemployed seniors with strong repayment histories
+- **Inclusive Products for Low-Income Seniors** – Flexible repayment and tailored risk models
-- **Senior Credit Support Services** – Counseling and restructuring help for seniors in ‘critical account’ status
-- **Rental-Specific Lending** – Specialized products for elderly renters without asset collateral
+- **Support for Seniors with 'Critical Accounts'** – Counseling and negotiated repayment structures
+- **Products for Elderly Renters** – Credit lines that don’t depend on asset ownership

+These recommendations stem from Tableau-driven insights and align product strategy with real-world credit behaviors, especially within underserved segments.

+---

+## 🧠 Project Strategy & Stakeholder Focus

+> "This report delves into the complex landscape of credit distribution across demographics, with a specific focus on seniors aged 65 and above.
+By dissecting variables such as credit status, employment patterns, credit spending habits, and housing situations, we aimed to extract actionable insights for strategic credit management."

+To maximize value under time constraints, I **focused my report on the senior demographic**—a decision that avoided redundancy and gave stakeholders focused insights they likely hadn’t already considered.
+This approach shows **data storytelling under constraints** and the ability to translate analysis into **real-world policy suggestions**.

+---

+## 🛠️ Tools Used

+- **Tableau** – dashboards, filters, hovers, reference lines
+- **Excel** – initial data prep and exploration
+- **Microsoft Word** – full 1,500-word report with embedded screenshots
+- **German Credit Dataset** – anonymized dataset with credit, employment, age, and housing data

 ---